-Someone has made the point that Gen Zs and Millennials in their single minded dedication to righting the perceived the wrongs of the older generation labour under the mistaken belief that they are forerunners of liberalism and independent thinking.
+Someone has made the point that Gen Zs and Millennials, in their single-minded dedication to righting the perceived wrongs of the older generation, labour under the mistaken belief that they are forerunners of liberalism and independent thinking.
 They also believe that they invented no-strings-attached sex but they forget those oft whispered stories of aunties who birthed children outside wedlock or the uncle who is believed to have run mad because he smoked weed.

 Uninhibited sex, wild drinking and weed smoking have been with us for millennia and are not recent phenomena.
-What is new is the lack of tact and propensity to put everything out under public gaze.
-Their belief that women, especially, need to be protected from sex crazed men is at best an infantilisation of womanhood while their reference to men as scum is, to borrow from Reuben Abati, a rabid attack on the penis and erection industrial complex.
+What is new is the lack of tact and propensity to put everything out under public glare.
+Their belief that women, especially, need to be protected from sex crazed men is at best an infantilisation of womanhood while their reference to men as scum is, to borrow from newspaper columnist, Reuben Abati, a rabid attack on “the penis and erection industrial complex”.